Ahmedmelenany/CICD-pipeline-mavenapp/README.md

+## CI/CD Pipeline: Build, Test, Push, Deploy
+This repository implements a CI/CD pipeline with four stages: Build, Test, Push, and Deploy.
+The pipeline ensures code quality, streamlines deployment, and maintains continuous integration and delivery.

-# Pipeine Stages
+# Pipeline Stages
-1. Build
+Build

-- Compiles the application and validates dependencies.
+Compiles the application and validates dependencies.
-- Generates a Docker image for containerized deployment.
+Generates a Docker image for containerized deployment.

-2. Test
+Test

 Executes unit and integration tests.
 Ensures code meets quality standards and behaves as expected.